rolling-scopes-school/tasks/stage2/modules/typescript-advanced/README.md

 ## Learning Objectives 🎯

-In this module, students are expected to acquire the following skills:
+In this module, students should develop the following skills:

-- Utility types to facilitate working with common types
+- Using utility types to streamline working with common types
 - Configuring `tsconfig`
-- Knowledge of configuring builds using TypeScript
+- Understanding how to configure builds with TypeScript

 ## Approximate Module Completion Time ⏱️